 The central highlands encompass northern Costa Rica's most fertile regions.
 Waterfalls, mountains and forests are found amongst undulating hills, and near-perfect weather conditions allow Costa Rica's famous coffee to grow plentifully.

 The Monteverde locale is world famous for its cloud forest and although generally associated solely with the reserve that carries its name, actually covers a much larger area stretching from Volcan Arenal to the east down to the low hills of Guanacaste in the west.
-It sits astride the continental divide at an altitude slightly above 1600 meters protecting and providing habitat for hundreds of species of plants and animals.
+It sits astride the continental divide at an altitude slightly above 1600 metres protecting and providing habitat for hundreds of species of plants and animals.

 Reaching Monteverde cloud forest